 When you’re missing several teeth in a row, you don’t always need an individual implant for each one.
 A more common and cost-effective solution is an implant-supported bridge.
 This involves placing two implants to anchor a bridge that holds three or more prosthetic teeth.
 The cost for an implant-supported bridge typically falls between $4,000 and $16,000.
 The final price depends on how many teeth you’re replacing and the materials you choose for your bridge.
 This approach gives you a secure, long-lasting fix without the expense of placing an implant for every single gap.

-Full Mouth Restoration Costs
+The Cost of a Full Mouth Restoration

 For those needing to replace all of their upper or lower teeth, a full mouth restoration offers a complete and transformative solution.
 This is a significant investment in your health and confidence, with costs generally ranging from $20,000 to $50,000 per arch.
 This comprehensive treatment often uses a strategic number of implants to support a full denture or bridge, providing incredible stability and function.
 You’ll be able to eat, speak, and smile with ease again.
 The exact cost depends on the technique used, the materials for your new teeth, and any preparatory procedures you might need, like bone grafting.